graphqlcrud/spec/docs/getting-started.md

 ## Introduction

-GraphQL CRUD is a superset of GraphQL giving developers patterns for building standard data driven GraphLQL APIs.
+GraphQL CRUD is a superset of GraphQL giving developers patterns for building standard data driven GraphQL APIs.
 GraphQLCRUD is a fully [GraphQL compliant](http://facebook.github.io/graphql/) query language that provides patterns for accessing and modification of the data.
 For example, this GraphQLCRUD query retrieves a single user: